Gregory Targhee 32 Snow Pack

 - Anodized aluminum hardware for easy, durable use in the cold

-- VertFlex suspension with anti-barreling cross-stay provides support with torsional flexibility
+- VertFlex suspension with anti-barreling cross-stay for support with torsional flexibility

 - Padded shoulder straps with insulated hydration sleeve and sternum strap with integrated safety whistle